Order before 00:30 for next day delivery Extra 10% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated UP TO 50% OFF

 Spoiler: Yes, and it can actually help your cut.

-01/26/2022 By Liam Agnew
+26/01/2022 By Liam Agnew

-Because it’s difficult to get all creatine from a natural diet, supplementation is a great way to increase muscle stores.
-The best way to maximise these stores (if you are supplementing for the first time) is to take creatine (about 5g, or 0.3g/kg body weight) four times a day for five to seven days.
+The best way to maximise these stores (if you are supplementing for the first time) is to take creatine (about 5g, or 0.3g/kg body weight) four times a day for five to seven days.3 Once you’ve optimised your creatine stores, a daily dosage of 3-10g (depending on your body size) can be enough to maintain the desired higher level.3

-Additionally, it's been shown that creatine can assist with increasing glycogen storage in the muscles post-workout when taken with carbohydrates (more than carbohydrates alone).
+It's been shown that creatine can assist with increasing glycogen storage in the muscles post-workout when taken with carbohydrates (more than carbohydrates alone).
 Glycogen is stored energy for the muscles to use in the future, which helps performance and delays fatigue.
 Creatine has also been shown to reduce inflammation, which can help aid in injury recovery.
 What's more, creatine increases intracellular fluid, which can make muscles appear fuller.3

 Taking creatine on rest days is a great way to make sure you maintain a high level of it in your muscles.
 Because we need to replenish creatine, taking it even on rest days can help our muscles prepare for our next workout.
 Similarly to the loading phase, taking creatine even on days when you aren’t pushing your muscles to the limit can still be beneficial.4